All in One View

 Hugh notes that GROMINZ is less commonly used in his field and so he has had to compile it himself on both clusters.
 Hugh doesn’t have a lot of experience doing this and had to piece together how to do it with some online searching and notes from a old colleague.
 Hugh reaches out to the authors of the code who are able to give him some general advice but can’t offer tailored help.
 Hugh also gets in touch with the local Research Software Engineering team at his institute who are more familiar with the clusters and are able to provide a small amount of effort to help.
 Together they identify some tweaks to the compilation and manage to get a 5% speed boost.

 To better understand the differences between the codes and clusters he uses Hugh carries out some performance benchmarking.
 He runs simulations with all of his simulation codes across both clusters.
 Hugh carefully designs these simulations to be short, so as to not generate too many emissions, but representative of typical workloads.
 A key finding he identifies is that GROMINZ runs 15% faster on LANCER when using the same number of CPU cores.
-Meanwhile, ORANGE and LUMMPS don’t seem to show much difference between the two clusters.
+Meanwhile, ORANGE and LUMMPS don’t show much difference between the two clusters.
 Hugh realises he can work more efficiently by shifting as much of his work using GROMINZ to LANCER as possible.

 Most of Hugh’s simulations require him to run jobs in parallel, using many CPU cores and cluster nodes at the same time.
 Hugh is familiar with the fact that as his jobs use increasing amount of resources there is a trade-off in computational efficiency.
 With some of his current projects Hugh realises he has not put much thought into choosing the resources used.
 Taking one of his recent projects Hugh carries out some benchmarking by running the same simulation using different sets of computational resources.
 He identifies that for that set of simulations he could have reduced his use of computational resources by 20% whilst only losing 10% speed.
 Hugh resolves to carry out this sort of benchmarking for all new projects he starts to identify a good trade-off between speed and efficiency.